 How To Properly Wax Your Car

-A proper wax process can restore your car’s exterior and protect it from elements like bird droppings and road grime, UV damage, and fading.
+A proper wax process can help restore your car’s exterior and protect it from elements like bird droppings and road grime, UV damage, and fading.
 Learn how to wax a car by yourself to save money and enjoy a quality DIY maintenance routine.
 Compare wax products and follow this step-by-step guide to care for your car.

 How to Wax a Car

 Because wax is used to seal the surface of your vehicle, it's important to thoroughly clean its surface before you start the process.
 Use an car wash and microfiber cloth or other preferred cleaning steps to remove dirt, oils, and insect parts from the surface of your car body.
 Look at your car's paint closely to ensure that deeply clean to remove any sticky substances like tar and pitch.
 Bug and tar remover will clean these surfaces and get them ready for wax.

-Check for Imperfections
+Check for Imperfections - Clay Bar

-Wax by Hand
+Wax or Polish by Hand

 Turn the cloth or pad over and buff out the remaining product with the other side.
 Be sure to use circular motions and to work slowly to ensure every area is covered and excess wax is removed as you work.
 Once you're finished, you can expect car wax to last between three and six months, depending on the weather and your driving habits.

 Or Wax with a Buffer

 Be sure to read the owner's manual on your particular buffer before use.
 Depending on the size of your vehicle and the contours of its body, you may need to be extra precise to cover every area of its surface.
 Once you've chosen a buffer, understand that there are different types of buffing pads, designed to “cut” into the finish (for polishing) or application pads, for waxing.
 There are also buffing pads specifically for removing wax.

 Apply the wax to the orbital pad before you turn the buffer on, as these tools can be used on both the buffing stage and applying stage.
 Once wax is thoroughly spread over a single area of your vehicle, turn on the machine and allow it to gently glide and buff the wax.
 This will save you time and energy on the waxing process.

 The primary ingredient in quality car wax products is carnauba, synthetic polymer, or ceramic wax, but carnauba wax is likely the most well known as it as been used for decades.
 This product comes from Brazilian palm leaves and is a durable, natural product.
 Most waxes also include synthetic polymers and other waxes to vary the glossy finish, ease of application, and longevity of the product.